tertiarycourses/eBook-Training/README.md

+# Ebook Publishing and Distribution Essential Training
+## by [Tertiary Infotech Pte.
+Ltd] (https://www.tertiarycourses.com.sg/)

-This is the exercise files used for <a href="https://www.tertiarycourses.com.sg/ebook-publishing-and-distribution-essential-training.html">eBook Publishing and Distribution Essential Training</a> course by <a href="https://www.tertiarycourses.com.sg/">Tertiary Infotech Pte.
-Ltd.</a>
+These are the exercise files used for [Ebook Publishing and Distribution Essential Training](https://www.tertiarycourses.com.sg/ebook-publishing-and-distribution-essential-training.html) course.

 The course outline can be found in